skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 is in the dock being stocked full of boxes from the blacksmith shop down the road.

-A young boy runs in the door asking if an Eomer or an Enoch is at the inn.
+A young boy runs in the door asking if an Eomier or an Enoch is at the inn.
 Endo points toward their rooms.
 The boy nods and runs off, disappearing into the depths of the inn.

 Moments later the others join Endo in the lobby.
-Eomer has been given the following letter:
+Eomier has been given the following letter:

 <div class="document">
-Eomer son of Claudius,
+Eomier son of Claudius,

 We hope you have enjoyed your travels, but the council bids you to come home and lend aid to our country.
 We are beset and in need of the